The Slash 2 (/2) Oil Cleaning Slingers

 http://www.motorrad-stemler.de check it out for /2 parts sketches...etc.

 I don't typically discuss the /2 and /3 bikes; or, really, anything built before December 1969.
 I also do not "follow" Vech's site, nor the sites for the older bikes.
 Two reasons.
 One is that my huge notebook on the /2 and /3 era bikes was somehow lost.
-The other reason is that these old bikes have a specialized following, some of who are much more knowledgeable than I am ...as my memory has faded on them over the years, as I got further & further away from working on them.
-However, there are some sources for information, such as a /2 LIST on the internet (and other lists or groups), and in a very few books.
+The other reason is that these old bikes have a specialized following, some of who are much more knowledgeable than I am ...as my memory has faded on them over the years, as I got further & further away from working on them; and, I do NOT keep up with information, changes, etc. There are some sources for information, such as a /2 LIST on the internet (and other lists or groups), and in a very few really good books.
 One of the books that is just about a must to own is the Barrington Motor Works BMW /2 Restoration and Service Manual.
 This is a well done book, reviewed by many 'experts' in the field before it was published.
-The book is roughly $100, and worth it. firstname.lastname@example.org or call 607-664-2673
+The book is roughly $100, and worth it. email@example.com or call 607-664-2673.

 Return to Technical Articles LIST Page